zpforlove/Rene/README.md

 `pip install pyaudio`

-- Note for Windows users: If the installation fails, please install by the PyAudio whl file corresponding to your Python version from the following link : [Pyaudio Whl Files](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)
+- Note for Windows users: If the installation fails, please install by the PyAudio whl file corresponding to your Python version from the following link : [Pyaudio WHL Files](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

 # Model #